Skip to main content

 De-SelectDe-selects a Bag from the list.

-BackThis will navigate to the Terminal Float screen.
+BackNavigates to the Terminal Float screen.

-Terminal Float > Loose
+Terminal Float - Loose (POS)

 Store Server

-LooseThe Float Tender is displayed
+LooseThe Float Tender list is displayed.

-GeneralNotes can be recorded
+GeneralNotes can be recorded.

-Terminal Float > Loose
+Terminal Float - Loose (Store Server)

-Terminal Float > Existing Bag
+Terminal Float - Existing Bag (Store Server)

 Selecting the Existing Bags tab shows the available Float Bags.